carbon-language/carbon-lang/docs/design/generics/goals.md

 ### Path from regular functions

-Replacing a regular, non-parameterized function with a generic function should be straightforward without affecting existing callers of the function.
+Replacing a regular, non-parameterized function with a generic function should not affect existing callers of the function.
 There may be some differences, such as when taking the address of the function, but ordinary calls should not see any difference.
 In particular, the return type of a generic function should match, without any type erasure or additional named members.

 ### Coherence